WycliffeAssociates/btt-recorder-docs/docs/mainscreens.rst

 1. When you are ready to record, tap the **Microphone icon**.
 2. To pause or stop recording, tap the **Pause icon**.
 3. If you want to record more, tap the **Microphone icon** to resume.
-4. When you are finishedTap the **Checkmark icon** , or if you don’t want to save that recording, tap the device’s **Back button** to return to the screen where you opened the Recording screen.
+4. When you are finished, tap the **Checkmark icon**, or if you don’t want to save that recording, tap the device’s **Back button** to return to the screen where you opened the Recording screen.
-5. If you tapped the Checkmark icon, the program advances to the Edit screen, where you can edit the recording or tap the **Save icon** to save it.
+    * If you tapped the Checkmark icon, the program advances to the Edit screen, where you can edit the recording or tap the **Save icon** to save it.
+    * If you tapped the back button, tap the **Trashcan icon** to delete the recording or the **Arrow icon** to continue in the Recording screen.

 Edit screen